Dasha-Belozerceva/web_service/README.md

-# web_service
+# Web service API Documentation
- 3d home task for epam
+### Third home task for EPAM Test Automation courses
+## API web service for creating users and adverts
+####List of technologies used for creating service: